go-gitea/gitea/docs/content/installation/database-preparation.en-us.md

     Replace username and password above as appropriate.

 4. Create database with UTF-8 charset and collation.
 Make sure to use `utf8mb4` charset instead of `utf8` as the former supports all Unicode characters (including emojis) beyond _Basic Multilingual Plane_.
 Also, collation chosen depending on your expected content.
-When in doubt, use either `unicode_ci` or `general_ci`.
+When in doubt, use `utf8mb4_bin`.

     ```sql
-    CREATE DATABASE giteadb CHARACTER SET 'utf8mb4' COLLATE 'utf8mb4_unicode_ci';
+    CREATE DATABASE giteadb CHARACTER SET 'utf8mb4' COLLATE 'utf8mb4_bin';
     ```

     Replace database name as appropriate.